moveit/moveit2_tutorials/doc/how_to_guides/using_ompl_constrained_planning/ompl_constrained_planning.rst

         OMPL constrained planning orientation constraint example
     </video>

 This example may take longer to plan.
 If planning fails, you can start at the beginning of the section to try again.
-Press Next to try mixed constraints,
+Press Next to try mixed constraints.

 .. raw:: html